Vacant Property Rental Incentive Scheme

 A vacant property

-A vacant property is a property that has not been used as the owner’s principal place of residence, not used as short-term rental accommodation for financial gain and not subject to a residential tenancy anytime during the vacancy period.
-If your property was used as a holiday home during this period, it may still be considered vacant for the purpose of the scheme.
+A vacant property is a property that has not been used as the owner’s principal place of residence, not used as short-term rental accommodation for financial gain, not used for other commercial purposes, and/or not subject to a residential tenancy anytime during the vacancy period.
+If your property was used as a holiday home by you during this period, it may still be considered vacant for the purpose of the scheme.

 Am I eligible?